Hopefully these revisions will be done soon...

 His eyes were met with hilly, rolling plains of grass, the blades shifting to and fro in the winds that coursed through them.
 A clear blue sky and fluffy white clouds above, without any treetops to obscure its magnificence, welcomed him back to the outside world.
 Coming up from behind him, Melona did a fine job of enthusiastically putting his thoughts into words.

-The excited girl ran out to the top of the hill that the trio of companions stood on and tossed herself down the hill, rolling down it with a passion only an over-exaggerating girl like herself could muster.
+The excited girl ran out to the top of the hill that the trio of companions stood on and tossed herself down the hill, rolling down it with a passion only an over-exaggerating individual like herself could muster.
 Airi said nothing as she came to stand next to Church and watch their mutual friend frolic in the fresh grass.

 She had spoken very little since being reunited with Church and heading for the forest's edge: Church had, at first, believed it was because her arm pained her, but that had become an unlikely possibility.
 In all of the hours since he had treated her injury, Airi had shown little to no signs of discomfort, and had only stared at the ground with a furrowed brow, as though she were brooding over a distasteful thought.
 He had also noticed that her complexion was much paler than he remembered.
 She had a sort of pallid look about her that pointed to sickness; yet nothing had happened to show any signs of less than optimal health.